-There is concern that climate change caused by global warming will lead to more frequent, severe droughts that last longer and give rise to more drought-related damage.
+Furthermore, there is concern that climate change will lead to more frequent, severe water shortages that last longer and give rise to more drought-related damage.
 For this reason, the MLIT will promote measures to prevent/mitigate the damage caused by drought, such as strategies to minimize damage at the time of critical droughts.